vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 [TRACE flush]
 [TRACE flush]
 [TRACE flush]
-...
+... bazillion times ...
 ```

 That's a lot of trace flushes and the reason why it's so slow.
 It also happens somewhere out of Lua scope, so it must be in our C code.
 The problem here is that we push metatables to userdata objects, forcing the JIT to flush the code cache.
 Another common problem is doing [NYI operations][luajit-nyi] which cause trace aborts.
-This is especially costly, as the
+This is especially costly, as the tracer does a lot of work in background which never comes to fruition.

+Now we're left with two choices, rewrite our C API without metatables - e.g. `buf:op()` would become `dhcp.op(buf)`, or rewrite it using LuaJIT FFI.
+First choice is portable between different Lua flavours, but C calls would still abort traces (as [they're NYI][luajit-nyi]).
+The second choice locks us to LuaJIT.
+Since this is a tutorial, I'm going to show you how to rewrite the current bindings using FFI.

+### FFI bindings to your C code

+@TBD@

+### Profiling

+@TBD@

+### Writing performant code with LuaJIT in mind

+@TBD@

+References:

+* [Numerical Computing Performance Guide][luajit-perfguide]

 [lua-infuriating]: http://www.slideshare.net/jgrahamc/lua-the-worlds-most-infuriating-language
 [lua-15min]: http://tylerneylon.com/a/learn-lua/